 Increased Utilization of Internet of Things to Combat Coronavirus Creates New Opportunities for Market

-Data management is one of the most important aspects of internet technology.
-Internet-connected devices accumulate immense amount of data and information for processing.
+Data management is one of the most critical aspects of internet technology.
+Internet-connected devices accumulate an immense amount of data and information for processing.
 However, the internet of things standard security gateway raises numerous security and privacy difficulties.
 The blockchain-based architecture provides linked devices with minimal and decentralized security solutions.
 For instance,

 Rising Smart City Initiatives to Bolster Growth of Market